CristinaMoraru/DoViP/docs_make/src/Running_singleworkflow_params.md

   * the path toward the folder with geNomad results that were calculated outside DoViP
   * needed only if `genomad_signal=use_external`
 #### `genomad_env`
-  * the path toward the conda environment where geNomad is installed
+  * the name of the conda environment where geNomad is installed
   * mandatory parameter if geNomad signal is `do`, no default is given
 #### `genomadDB_p`
   * the path toward the folder with the geNomad database